Annual report for Fiscal Year 2014

 The online database contains in-depth information about the habitat-restoration projects funded by the Conservation Permit Program.

 The Conservation Permit Program relies on partnering with conservation and sportsmen groups who raise funds by auctioning conservation permits at banquets held throughout Utah.
-In FY 2013, seven groups participated in the program, including Sportsmen for Fish and Wildlife, the Mule Deer Foundation, Utah Foundation for North American Wild Sheep, the Rocky Mountain Elk Foundation, the National Wild Turkey Federation, Ducks Unlimited and the Utah Bowmen's Association.
+In FY 2014, eight groups participated in the program including: Ducks Unlimited, Mule Deer Foundation, National Wild Turkey Federation, Rocky Mountain Elk Foundation, Safari Club International, Sportsmen for Fish and Wildlife, Utah Bowmen's Association and Utah Foundation for North American Wild Sheep.

 After they auction conservation permits each year, members of the participating conservation groups meet with the DWR to decide how to spend the 60 percent of permit revenue that funds many wildlife projects.
-The groups’ representatives discuss proposals and then indicate which habitat and wildlife projects they want to fund.
+The groups’ representatives discuss proposals and then indicate which projects they want to fund.

-The DWR tracks detailed information about all of the habitat-restoration projects using the Utah Watershed Restoration Initiative’s online database.
+The DWR tracks detailed information about all habitat-restoration projects using the Utah Watershed Restoration Initiative’s online database.
 The DWR and its partners launched the initiative in 2005.
-Since then, the initiative has generated approximately $130 million to restore more than 1.2 million acres of habitat.
-The Conservation Permit Program has provided more than $6.6 million of the $130 million.
+Since then, the initiative has generated approximately $125 million to restore more than 1.1 million acres of habitat.
+The Conservation Permit Program has provided more than $8.2 million of the $125 million.
 When possible, the DWR uses the conservation permit revenue to obtain matching funds and donations from other agencies and the federal government.

 DWR personnel use a bullhog to improve wildlife habitat on the Henry Mountains.

-The Utah Legislature audited the Utah Division of Wildlife Resources and specifically reviewed the Conservation Permit Program (pages 27–30).
-The auditors released their final report in November 2011.
-They reached the following conclusion:
+The Utah Legislature performed an audit of the Utah Division of Wildlife Resources and released its final report in November 2011.
+The auditors specifically reviewed the Conservation Permit Program (pages 27–30) and reached the following conclusion:

 The sale of conservation permits promotes habitat improvement on public lands with no expense to the taxpayer, while negligibly reducing the public’s opportunity to draw a permit for a limited-entry hunting area.
 We would encourage the division to continue to support this program.